gohugoio/hugo/docs/content/extras/shortcodes.md

 template name will be the name of the shortcode.

-In creating a shortcode, you can choose if the shortcode will use _positional parameters_ or _named parameters_ (but not both).
+In creating a shortcode, you can choose if the shortcode will use _positional parameters_ or _named parameters_ or _both_.
 A good rule of thumb is that if a shortcode has a single required value in the case of the `youtube` example below, then positional works very well.
 For more complex layouts with optional parameters, named parameters work best.
+Allowing both types of parameters is useful for complex layouts where you want to set default values that can be overridden.

 **Inside the template**